WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/xdi-link-contracts.md

 ```
 ### Step 2) XDI Link Contracts: Standard Subgraphs for Authorization

 The second step is to use this addressable semantic tree model to represent data sharing agreements.
-Each such agreement is between the publisher of the data, called the authorizing authority, and a party who wants to access the data, called the requesting authority.
-Because the agreement links these parties to the data covered by the agreement—and also binds them to the terms of the agreement just like a real-world contract—the XDI Technical Committee calls this XDI subgraph a link contract.
+Each such agreement is between the publisher of the data, called the *authorizing authority*, and a party who wants to access the data, called the *requesting authority*.
+Because the agreement links these parties to the data covered by the agreement—and also binds them to the terms of the agreement just like a real-world contract—the XDI Technical Committee calls this XDI subgraph a *link contract*.

 The root node of an XDI link contract is an XDI entity identified with the reserved class name `$do` (chosen because a link contract is a machine-readable description of what an authorizing authority permits a requesting authority to do with the described data).

 A `$do` node may appear anywhere inside the subgraph of an authorizing authority node.
 Such a link contract is owned and controlled by that authorizing authority.
-Like a real-world contract, the contract terms control if it the terms fixed (no changes can be made by any party), unilateral (only the authorizing authority can make changes), or bilateral (changes require the consent of all parties).
+Like a real-world contract, the contract terms control if it the terms are fixed (no changes can be made by any party), unilateral (only the authorizing authority can make changes), or bilateral (changes require the consent of all parties).

 ### Step 3) XDI Permissions: Semantic Relations to Data Nodes